 Both parties must present a valid Florida photo identification containing a signature.

 You may bring a witness with you at the time of filing or file a notarized certificate of corroborating witness.
 The witness must also present a valid Florida photo identification such as a Florida Driver's License or a Florida Identification Card at the time of appearance.

 The final hearing date is approximately 30 days after the filing date.

 Visit the fee schedule for a complete list of our current fees.
-Payment is accepted in cash, cashier's check, money order, Visa, MasterCard or American Express and is non-refundable.
+Payment is accepted in cash, cashier's check, money order, Visa, Discover, MasterCard or American Express and is non-refundable.
 Personal checks are not accepted.

 If you are not represented by an attorney, you may benefit from the Self-Help Project.
 For a fee, the Self-Help Project provides packets containing all forms necessary for divorce and other family court matters.